OSUGliders/gliderfs/organization.md

 │   ├── vmp
 │   ├── mooring
 │   └── bowchain
-├── proc-code      # All the .m, .ipynb, .py, .R code needed to created the processed data.
+├── software       # All the .m, .ipynb, .py, .R code needed to created the processed data.
 │   ├── vmp
 │   ├── mooring
 │   └── bowchain